 Rene is the leading jockey at Arlington Park and we knew we had a horse when Chris told us that Rene's agent had called him following our claim 2 weeks ago and asked if he could ride the General in this race.
-That told us something as Rene doesn't ask to ride no dogs.
-All of us followed them through the tunnel to take our customary place on the apron steps by the finish line to watch the race.

 As the race was a mile and a sixteenth on the turf the starting gate was situated right in front of the crowd - which was exciting to see.
 The General broke alertly out of the gate and Rene set a leisurely pace which the field of 6 followed the whole way round.
 At the head of the stretch Rene turned Charley loose and he drew out to a short lead deep into the lane as all of us were screaming to keep it going.